 - Employers will avoid being sued by injured workers.

 That isn’t to say that employers always escape direct liability for work-related accidents.
-However, in most cases, given that workers’ compensation is a no-fault system, workers seek compensation directly by filing claims with their workers’ compensation insurer instead of suing their employers.
-With that said, there are exceptions to this general rule, which is one reason why it’s important to speak with a Delray Beach workers’ compensation lawyer before you make any assumptions about your legal situation.
+However, in most cases, workers’ compensation is a no-fault system; workers seek compensation directly by filing claims with their workers’ compensation insurer instead of suing their employers.
+With that said, there are exceptions to this general rule, which is one reason why it’s essential to speak with a Delray Beach workers’ compensation lawyer before you make any assumptions about your legal situation.

 What Injured Workers Should Know About Workers’ Compensation

-Additionally, there are some accidents that don’t meet eligibility requirements for workers’ compensation benefits.
-For example, if you’re driving to work during a normal commute (and you’re not running a business-related errand), you’ll likely need to pursue a personal injury claim as opposed to filing a workers’ compensation claim.
+Additionally, some accidents don’t meet eligibility requirements for workers’ compensation benefits.
+For example, if you’re driving to work during an everyday commute (and you’re not running a business-related errand), you’ll likely need to pursue a personal injury claim instead of filing a workers’ compensation claim.
 Every case is different, but our team is always available to answer questions.